-In the papers \cite{Ch2} and \cite{Che3} it was studied a Chern-Osserman type inequality for a complete and minimal immersed surface, (cmi for short) in the Hyperbolic space, extending to this strictly negative curved setting the classical result stablished originally by S.S.
-Chern and R. Osserman in \cite{ChOss} for cmi surfaces in the Euclidean space.
+In the papers \cite{Ch2} and \cite{Che3}, a Chern-Osserman type inequality was studied for a completely, properly and minimally immersed surface (cmi for short) in the Hyperbolic space, extending the classical result originally established by S.S.
+Chern and R. Osserman in \cite{ChOss} for cmi surfaces in the Euclidean space to this strictly negatively curved setting.

-Chern-Osserman's result, (in fact, an improvement of this result due to M.T.
+Chern-Osserman's result (in fact, an improvement on this result due to M.T.
 Anderson in \cite{A1} and to L.P.
 Jorge and W.H.
-Meeks in \cite{JM}, see White's work \cite{W} for an approach to this problem for non-minimal surfaces in the Euclidean space), relates the Euler characteristic $\chi(S)$ of a cmi surface with finite total curvature in $\erre^n$ with this total curvature and the (finite) supremum of the (non-decreasing) volume growth of the extrinsic domains $E_r=S^2\cap B^{0,n}_r$.
-We denote as $B^{b,n}_r$ the geodesic $r$-ball in the simply connected real space form with constant sectional curvature $b$, $\kan$.
-The domains $E_r$ are known as the {\em extrinsic balls}.
+Meeks in \cite{JM}, see also White's work \cite{W} for an approach to this problem for non-minimal surfaces in the Euclidean space) relates the Euler characteristic $\chi(S)$ of a cmi surface with finite total curvature in $\erre^n$ with this total curvature and the (finite) supremum of the (non-decreasing) volume growth of the extrinsic domains (known as the {\em extrinsic balls}) $E_r=S^2\cap B^{0,n}_r$.
+We denote as $B^{b,n}_r$ the geodesic $r$-ball in $\kan$, which is the simply connected real space form with constant sectional curvature $b$.
+We also denote as $S^{b,n-1}_r$ the geodesic $r$-sphere in $\kan$.
 We have

 In contrast to what happens with cmi surfaces in $\erre^n$, the total Gaussian curvature of surfaces $S^2$ immersed in the hyperbolic space $\Han$ is always infinite, by the Gauss equation.
 However, it is possible to consider surfaces $S^2 \subseteq \Han$ with finite total extrinsic curvature $\int_S \Vert B^S\Vert^2 d\sigma <\infty$, and this is what Chen Qing and Chen Yi did in \cite{Ch2} and \cite{Che3}.